robgjansen/onionperf/README.md

 ### Understanding measurements

-OnionPerf produces a number of graphs and statistics.
-These are:
+OnionPerf produces a number of graphs and statistics per component.
+These include:

+## tgen

 - Number of transfer AUTH errors, each client